geneontology/geneontology.github.io/_docs/faq.md

 [ontology](/faq-tags/ontology)
 {:/comment}

 The GO vocabularies are updated on a regular basis, and suggestions from the community for additional terms or for other improvements are very welcome.
-Please visit the page ["Contributing to the Ontology"](http://geneontology.org/contributing-go-term) for details on how to submit your contributions.
+Please visit the page on [contributing to GO](/docs/contributing-to-go/) for details on how to submit your contributions.

 ## What are mappings?
 --------------------------------------------